neepaa19/coach-bobby-academy/docs/Vision_Bible.md

 Build the world's best interactive soccer coaching academy.

+Teach users to think like elite soccer coaches through interactive decision making, tactical simulations, and adaptive learning.

-The goal is not to memorize tactics.
+The goal is not to memorize soccer.

-The goal is to think like an elite coach.
+The goal is to understand WHY.

-Every lesson should teach the user why a decision is correct, not just whether it is correct.

 ---

 ## Core Principles

+- Teach WHY before WHAT.
+- Real game situations.
-- Adaptive learning
+- Adaptive learning.
+- Every answer must be explainable.
-- Real tactical scenarios
+- Multiple tactical solutions can be correct.
-- Multi-pass decision making
-- Visual explanations
-- Learn by doing
-- Coach IQ progression
-- Real coach philosophies
-- Real player tendencies
-- Match preparation
-- Tactical sandbox
+- Build intuition through repetition.
+- Serious learning should still be fun.